docker/docs/engine/ce-ee-node-activate.md

 **NOTE**: Your output may vary slightly from what is displayed on this page.

-## Off-line CE-EE node activation
+## Offline CE-EE node activation

-For offline CE-EE node activation, you'll need to get the enterprise engine onto the system.
-The recommended model is to download the EE deb or rpm packages manually and copy them to the target systems.
+For offline CE-EE node activation, you'll need to get the Docker Enterprise Engine onto the system.
+The recommended model is to download the EE `.deb` or `.rpm` packages manually and copy them to the target systems.
 Afterward, download the license manually, and copy that license to the target systems.
 Use the `--license <path/to/license.file>` command line option to the activate command.